 You can also try Cafe Central , however when we stopped by there was a queue out the door in the rain, so we decided to forego it.
 Right around the corner is also a famous pastry shop, Demel , which has a cafe on the second floor (entered through the back of the shop).
 Demel would be a great place to pick up edible souveniers for friends and family back home who want a taste of Austria!

-No matter which way you look, each row is uniquely decorate with shimmering lights in yellow, red, or white.
 Landmarks are also covered in Christmas lights, or have lights projected on them.
 This is truly a sight you can see no other time of the year than winter!
+Karlskirche is particularly illuminated, and looks beautiful with the lively Christmas market going on below it.

 Practical tips for visiting Vienna in Winter

-Now that you’re sold on visiting Vienna this Winter, let’s consider some of the essentials for making the trip its very best! 👌
+Now that you’re sold on visiting Vienna this Winter, let’s consider some of the essentials for making the trip its very best!
+I’ll cover a couple of basics like what the weather in Vienna is during Winter, what you should pack, and how to get around the city. 👌

 Vienna’s weather in December, January, and February